jerinmt/shopping-cart/README.md

-# shopping-cart
-A shopping cart using react
+This is a shopping cart interface made using react through vite.